 Inside AttractWell, the assembly is the generated part.
 You describe your free offer, choose how people get it, and the platform builds the whole chain: the landing page that captures the signup, the delivery itself, whether that’s the email series or the course access, the thank-you page, the follow-up campaign, and a set of social posts to promote it, all created together and already connected.
 The page starts the campaign.
 It grants the course access.
 It applies your tag and redirects to the thank-you page.
 There’s even a check that verifies the wiring, so you can see the whole path a subscriber will travel before the first one arrives.

-Because everything is generated from the business context you set once, who you serve, what you offer, how you sound, the copy comes out in your voice and about your business rather than as boilerplate you rewrite from scratch.
-You review, adjust what you want, and switch it on.
+Because everything is generated from your AI Settings, the one page where you tell AttractWell who you serve, what you offer, and how you sound, the copy comes out in your voice and about your business rather than as boilerplate you rewrite from scratch.
+Fill that page in before you build; it takes one sitting, and our walkthrough on what to put there covers it.
+Five minutes after you describe the offer, you’re reviewing a finished funnel: adjust what you want and switch it on.
 The signup form itself is just as flexible: it can sit on the page, or appear as a pop-up when a visitor is about to leave or has scrolled deep enough to be genuinely interested.

 One free offer funnel is also the front section of something bigger.
 Where it hands off to your paid offers, and how the pieces fit into the larger picture, is mapped in our guide to the sales funnel for coaches.